rockavoldy/odoo-cheatsheet/README.md

 db_password = False
 addons_path = addons, odoo/addons, enterprise, custom-addons
 ```
 Above `odoo.conf` file is very minimal.
-You can put it inside odoo directory, same level as `odoo-bin`, then you can run it with only
+You can put it at the same level as `odoo-bin`, then you can run it with
 ```sh
 python3 odoo-bin -c odoo.conf -d <db-name>
 ```
-i'm not putting the db_name inside the conf to make it easier when i need to switch DB for the same project, so i don't need to update the conf again and again while in development and doing test on different db.
+i didn't put `db_name` inside the conf to make it easier when i need to switch DB on the same project.
+So, i can easily change db for testing and development.